 In addition to an active medical marijuana program, Rhode Island has a specific guideline on marijuana for personal use.
-Possession of less than 1 ounce is a civil offense- not a misdemeanor- that if caught, is only a $150 fine.
+Possession of less than 1 ounce is a civil offense – not a misdemeanor – that if caught, is only a $150 fine.

 Growing in Rhode Island

 Growing marijuana in Rhode Island is not legal for personal use.
 The laws associate recreational growing with selling and have pretty stiff consequences (even for America).
 So, you need to be registered either as a patient or caregiver if you plan to grow weed.
-Patients who’d like to begin growing marijuana in in this state should pick up an application at the Rhode Island Department of Health.
+Patients who’d like to begin growing marijuana in this state should pick up an application at the Rhode Island Department of Health.
 Caregivers will also use the same form.
 Caregivers should be at least 21 years old and are allowed to have up to 5 patients.

-Rhode Island lets its patients grow the most marijuana, and it has the highest amount of reported marijuana users, but it is not permissive of marijuana selling.
-The otherwise, easy-going state has mandatory minimums for those selling or thinking about selling weed.
+Rhode Island lets its patients grow the most marijuana, and it has the highest amount of reported marijuana users, but it is not permissive to marijuana selling.
+The otherwise, the easy-going state has mandatory minimums for those selling or thinking about selling weed.
 It starts at ten years in jail and goes up to life.
-They also thinks growers that aren’t growing for patients intend to sell to recreational users.
+They also think growers that aren’t growing for patients intend to sell to recreational users.
 If you want to stay out of trouble, leave the selling to the state, get registered as a caregiver or patient, and grow enough weed for yourself and your patients.